Senior Director of Parent Experience

 Work examples

-At Alpha, parent advocacy functions as a growth driver, not a support role.
-You'll facilitate high-trust conversations, design events that generate enrollment, and build conviction family by family.
-That requires fluency in both the message and the underlying model.
-You'll need precise command of what distinguishes Alpha—and how to convey that in language that resonates and persuades.
+At Alpha, family advocacy isn't ancillary—it's a core growth driver.
+You'll lead high-trust dialogues, facilitate conversion-focused events, and build conviction one household at a time.
+That requires mastering both the messaging and the underlying model.
+You'll need complete fluency in what distinguishes Alpha—and how to articulate that in ways that influence decision-making.

-Want insight into the narratives you'll help develop and communicate?
+Want to understand the narratives you'll help shape and amplify?
 Begin here:

 🎥 Why Families Leave Traditional School for Alpha

-Listen to three Alpha fathers discuss their decision to move away from conventional schooling—and how Alpha's approach has transformed their children's confidence, autonomy, and academic outcomes.
+Three Alpha fathers discuss their rejection of conventional education—and how Alpha's approach has transformed their children's confidence, autonomy, and academic progress.

 👉 Watch the conversation (24 min)